TranNhatTan14/Obsidian/content/Personal/Habit.md

 ###### Journal

+Write about your day and add photos, places, and more Schedule time for writing and make it a habit

+- [ ] Lên danh sách công việc cho ngày mai
 - [ ] What make you grateful today
 - [ ] I Don't Really Know
 - [ ] Ghi lại giấc mơ của mình, vì giấc mơ thường mang ý nghĩa nào đó